Argobba

 - Naming Conventions And Terms Of Address

-- Names often have Islamic origins, and terms of address reflect respect for elders and social hierarchy.
-Titles such as 'Sheikh' are used for religious leaders.
+- Names often have Arabic origins, and terms of address reflect respect for elders and community leaders.

 - Health And Mental Health